aleph-im/pyaleph/docs/guides/docker-compose.rst

 ----------

 - `PyAleph <https://github.com/aleph-im/pyaleph>`_ is the official Aleph.im node software
-- `Docker <https://www.docker.com>`_ is used to pack and deploy PyAleph and sotfware it relies upon
+- `Docker <https://www.docker.com>`_ is used to pack and deploy PyAleph and software it relies upon
 - `Docker Compose <https://docs.docker.com/compose/>`_ is used to run multiple software together using Docker
 - `MongoDB <https://www.mongodb.com>`_ is the database used by PyAleph to store it's data
 - `IPFS <https://ipfs.io/>`_ is used by PyAleph to store large files
+- `The libp2p daemon <https://github.com/libp2p/js-libp2p-daemon>`_ is used to manage P2P connections between nodes

-The procedure below explains how to install and run PyAleph, with MongoDB and IPFS on a Linux server using Docker and Docker Compose.
+The procedure below explains how to install and run PyAleph, with MongoDB, IPFS and the P2P daemon on a Linux server using Docker and Docker Compose.

 0. Requirements